|

 3) Track Daily Experiences

 The answers are hidden in our patterns.
 When you start tracking your daily experiences and how they make you feel, you will notice a pattern.
-For example, when I started tracking my everyday experiences, I noticed I was watching crime-related shows frequently, leading to the emotion of fear.
-I created a list of '5 things that make me happy' to help change the emotion from fear to happy things to think about during my day.
+For example, when I started tracking my everyday experiences, I noticed I was watching crime shows more often, which triggered fear.
+I created a list of ‘5 things that make me happy’ to shift my mood from fear to something happier to focus on during my day.

 You want to focus on experiences that bring you happiness and joy.
 If that isn’t a part of your daily experience right now, go back to step 2 and think about what activities you can explore and simply track experiences by tracking- it makes me happy when_______